-The IRRBB at Banking Circle arises primarily from the maturity mismatch between the bond holdings on the asset side (with maturities ranging up to one year) and the client deposits on the liability side (with an overnight maturity).
+The IRRBB at Banking Circle arises primarily from the maturity mismatch between the bond holdings on the asset side and the client deposits on the liability side (with an overnight maturity).

 Limits on the IRRBB exposure are calibrated in terms of both economic value (variation in economic value of equity ("EVE") under internal and supervisory stress scenarios) and earnings [variation in net interest income ("NII")] to allow for a proper asset liability management and, in particular, management of the bond portfolio.